-150% of the area median income for a household means three times the income limit for verylow-income families, for the relevant household size, as published by HUD in accordance with 42 U.S.C.
-1437a(b)(2) for purposes of the HAF.
+150% of the area median income for a household means the 150% area median income as published by HUD for the purposes of the Homeowner Assistance Fund.

 Adult household member means any person aged 18 years or older living in the same dwelling, at the same address, as the applicant.